harishsg99/Maghilchi-lang/README.md

 2. Hassle Free Installation and configuration so that anyone can install easily and use!
 3. Need to add various functionality such as GUI Creation, networking support etc which will encourage kids to create games etc

+## How to Access Source Code of Maghilchi.

+Until first version of stable release source code of Maghilchi will be closed source as I need to do lots of code cleanup as code is clumsy as of now.

 ## Usage/Examples